Transcript: Self care tips + rituals for the autumn equinox + beyond! 🍂🍁🍃🌗

 And of course, checking your relationships and where your energy goes is also important.
 Are you feeling the way you want to feel with the people in your life?
 Any energy leaks or drains?
 See to that babes.
 Unfollow.
 Block.
 Ignore.
 Do what you need to do.
 Lifehack: You don't have to be friends with people you don't like.
 So protect your energy.
 Aaaaand of course, there is a podcast episode i made for you about that too, in case you need some advice and some support, it’s episode 8 and called Do You Boo, this one’s for the people pleasers.
 Look after your space.
 Nurture those you want in your life.
 Plop them on your gratitude list eh?

 There's no getting away from it, we are comprised of and from nature.
 We are the stars.
 The earth.
 The sea.
 Space.
 But sometimes we forget or become distant from it.

 I'm always astounded how deeply affected i feel by the moon for example.
 Or by going to the seafront or up a mountain.
 For centuries, we humans have found connection to something bigger than ourselves through nature.
 Whether it simply being, receiving perspective of our place in the landscape/universe, or a spiritual connection.
-Check out equinox at Chichen Itza for example.
+Check out the cool serpent shadow during equinox at Chichen Itza for example.

 Rise and shine

 Going to bed earlier and waking earlier can be a great way to get in tune with the rhythms of autumn.
 Starting to slow down when the sun starts to set (where possible!) helps us to align more with the season.
 Of course, in “real life” with “real life jobs and duties”, it's not always possible to meet our primal rhythms, but we might try it subtly.
 Going to bed earlier is a good place to start, even if it's just by 5 minutes every few days.